Google's cloud business nabs Home Depot as client

 And last month, music service Spotify, a high-profile customer of Amazon’s AWS, said it would use Google’s cloud for some computing infrastructure.

-Google is also building up its data centers across the world, launching two new regional centers in Japan and Oregon to bring the number of regions it serves to five.
+Google is also building up its data centres across the world, launching two new regional centres in Japan and Oregon to bring the number of regions it serves to five.

-Note: (This version of the story has been corrected to remove reference to Airbnb, which is not a major customer for Google's cloud services, in paragraph 4)